How to Survive Long Flights in Economy

 I have to admit that I love airplane food (even in the economy class), and I strongly assume it is because I am bored and look forward to being busy.
 However, many people dislike airplane food and snacks and wind up staying hungry, so pack your snacks (I have a sweet tooth, so I always look forward to having my favorite snacks onboard).

 By the way: Do you have food allergies?
-Then read this about with tips for people who travel with food allergies.
+Then read this about tips for people who travel with food allergies.

 Long-haul flights are not the time to worry too much about the healthiest food – so, bring snacks you really enjoy and look forward to eating.
 However, keep in mind that too unhealthy food can make you feel sick (especially on flights).